-Evaluating the effectiveness of provision
+Evaluating the effectiveness of SEND provision

 The Principal and SEN Governor support the SENCO in constantly evaluating and improving our SEND provision.
 We review the progress made by all children with SEND, then look more closely at the progress made by groups of children in the same year group or with similar needs.
 This enables us to ensure that we target provision appropriately.
 In addition, the SENCO makes an annual report to the school's governing body during which all governors have the opportunity to ask questions about overall provision and its effectiveness.
+In 2020 - 2021 the Academy plans to bring Provision mapping software on-line to support the recording and monitoring of SENd student progress.